bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 ## Method 1 : "Planting" a Boot Script
 ### ssh
 Secure Shell (ssh) is a means of securely connecting to and managing devices, such as the Seagate Central, via a network connection.
-It usually involves accesing a text based command prompt where commands can be issued to a device to control it and monitor it's status.
+It usually involves accessing a text based command prompt where commands can be issued to a device to control it and monitor it's status.